 Gather around, folks.
 We’ve got an interesting story about one of the first low-production ads to have ever graced the screen during the big game.

 In 2000, an email management startup called LifeMinders bought a small amount of Super Bowl ad time.
 There was a problem, though.
 The company spent almost all its budget on the ad slot itself, and only had $5,000 left to produce the commercial.

 LifeMinders also waited to engage its ad agency until the game was just 3 weeks away.
 The agency was understandably taken aback by the budget and turnaround time and promptly quit, leaving the company on its own to produce the commercial.

 With their backs against the wall, the folks at LifeMinders hired three freelancers to produce what many called the worst commercial in Super Bowl history:

 But guess what?
 This commercial was a massive success.
 Sandwiched between ritzy ads by big brands, the commercial was so strange that it made viewers stop what they were doing and try to figure out what on Earth they were watching.

-And some of these viewers even took action.
+Tons of the viewers who watched the commercial took action.
 More than 700,000 new customers signed up for LifeMinders’s email service in the following week.

 Although the commercials we highlighted are quite different from each other, there are some consistent themes and key takeaways to consider when creating marketing videos on a budget.